A spectral sequence for spaces of maps between operads: A tower of derived mapping spaces

-from the homotopy colimit to the actual colimit of this diagram is a homotopy equivalence.
-The plan is to show that this functor $FM_k \colon \widetilde{\Psi}_n \rightarrow sSet / FM_k(n)$ is projectively cofibrant.
-The category $\widetilde{\Psi}_n$ is directed in the sense that there is a faithful functor $\widetilde{\Psi}_n \rightarrow \mathbb{N}$.
-This is trivial since $\widetilde{\Psi}_n$ is a finite poset.
-Hence $\widetilde{\Psi}_n$ becomes a Reedy category by defining the degree of tree to be the negative of its number of vertices.
-Then every non-identity morphism in $\widetilde{\Psi}_n$ raises this degree.
+from the homotopy colimit to the actual colimit of this functor is a homotopy equivalence.
+The plan is to show that this functor $FM_k \colon \Psi^-_n \rightarrow \sSet/ FM_k(n)$ is projectively cofibrant.
+The category $\Psi^-_n$ is directed in the sense that there is a faithful functor $\Psi^-_n \rightarrow \mathbb{N}$.
+This is trivial since $\Psi^-_n$ is a finite poset, but here we have a preferred choice: the map which to every tree in $\Psi_n$ associates the number of its vertices.
+Hence $\Psi^-_n$ becomes a Reedy category by defining the degree of a tree to be the negative of its number of vertices.
+Then every non-identity morphism in $\Psi^-_n$ raises this degree.
 Let $M$ be some model category.
-A diagram $D \colon \widetilde{\Psi}_n \rightarrow M$ is Reedy cofibrant if all its latching maps are cofibrations.
+A diagram $D \colon \Psi^-_n \rightarrow M$ is Reedy cofibrant if all its latching maps are cofibrations.
 But by \cite[Thm 13.12]{Du} the Reedy model structure and the projective model structure agree on upwards-directed Reedy categories and thus $D$ is Reedy cofibrant if and only if it is projectively cofibrant.
 For every projectively cofibrant diagram its homotopy colimit is weakly equivalent to the actual colimit.
-We thus want to show that $FM_k$ is Reedy cofibrant as a functor on $\widetilde{\Psi}_n$.
-Let $T \in \widetilde{\Psi}_n$ be a labelled tree.
-The latching object $Lat_T(FM_k)$ is the colimit over all maps $FM_k(S) \rightarrow FM_k(T)$ with $S \neq T$.
+We thus want to show that $FM_k$ is Reedy cofibrant as a functor on $\Psi^-_n$.
+Let $T \in \Psi^-_n$ be a labelled tree.
+The latching object $\textup{Lat}_T(FM_k)$ is the colimit over all maps $FM_k(S) \rightarrow FM_k(T)$ with $S \neq T$.
 But using the description of the stratification of $FM_k(n)$ given in \ref{FMop} we see that this map is just the inclusion of a union of substrata of the (closure of the) stratum corresponding to $T$ and thus a cofibration. \end{proof}